What’s a better way to celebrate the season than with a a spring vegetable salad. The buttermilk poppy seed dressing is the perfect topper.

 - Kosher salt and fresh cracked pepper to taste

-- 4 tbsp plain, full fat Greek yogurt
+- 4 tablespoon plain, full fat Greek yogurt

 - Kosher salt and fresh cracked pepper